MLA-VIT/task-one/README.md

 - Write an introduction of yourself
 - Align the images

-If you have any doubts or find yourself stuck at any point, feel free to contact your mentors [Abhishek S Mattam](https://github.com/the911guy) or any one of the mentors in the group.
+If you have any doubts or find yourself stuck at any point, feel free to contact [Abhishek S Mattam](https://github.com/the911guy) or any one of the mentors in the group.

 Deadline: **5th October (Thursday)**